Isekai Train Simulation and Strategy RPG! Conductor, Your Trade Journey Awaits!

 Seasonal Save Data

 • T0 & T0.5: Characters in these tiers are more consistent, flexible, and powerful than those below them and are capable of succeeding in high difficulty runs even while carrying other team mates in order to build their decks and without having to rely on “good luck”.
-Characters within these tiers also frequently possess high amounts of unique cards in order to improve the odds of hitting desirable deck-building outcomes.

 • T1: Characters in this tier are good enough to clear high-end chaos/zero system difficulties, but aren’t as powerful or strong at carrying/farming as those in tiers above them, either due to weaker starting decks, reliance on hitting specific epiphanies and equipment, or less total damage, shielding, or healing output.